thatmose/two_game/README.md

 # Learning Objectives

 Use of ruby classes - There are two classes.
 One for the players and one for the game.
 Each class stores its attributes using instance variables to allow tracking of the game progress.

+One instance of the game class is used until the end of the game.
+Restarting the game creates a new instance.

+Have fun!